How to crack GD-PI/WAT rounds of top B-schools

 Conclusion

 All said and done, the personal interview round is about you.
 During the 10-20 minutes of the interview, you are the master of your own destiny.
 Paint a picture, and visualize yourself sitting there.
 You’re expected to provide intelligent, well-thought-out answers and exude competent confidence.
 Though you can’t control every situation, you can prepare to handle it.
 There will be butterflies in the stomach, sweaty palms, and wobbling knees.
-However, you must practice and overcome to give your best interview and get the job you want.
+However, you must give your best interview and get the college you want.

 Woody Allen once famously said, “Eighty percent of success is showing up.”
 You’ve come this far.
 You’ve prepared hard and managed to get an interview cal.
 You’ve shown up for the interview.
 So, 80 per cent of the success is already done.
 Now, it’s time for the remaining 20 per cent.